Infrastructure

 The condition of roads in Nyandarua is worsening every passing day.
 Residents are suffering huge losses due to failure to deliver farm produce to markets, especially during the rains.

 And now, a section of Nyandarua residents have a bigger transport problem.
-The collapse of Thitai Bridge between Kariamu and Ol-Kalou town on the busy Njabini-Ol-Kalou road has caused a logistical nightmare by cutting off movement of people and goods between the southern and northern parts of the county.
+The collapse of Thitai Bridge between Kariamu and Ol-Kalou town on the busy Njabini-Ol-Kalou road has caused a logistical nightmare by cutting off the movement of people and goods between the southern and northern parts of the county.

 It all started in April when a section of the Chinese-built bridge collapsed after heavy rain.
 As residents waited for the authorities to fix the connection, another downpour pounded the area, washing away the entire bridge – sparking a huge outcry among residents.